edgorman/RecipeDex/docs/sprint planning.md

 ### Sprint 1

-* Set up developer environment with python installed
+* ~~Set up developer environment with python installed~~
-* Set up recipedex module and initial structure
+* ~~Set up recipedex module and initial structure~~
-* Set up frontend/backend and make hello world application
+* ~~Set up frontend/backend and make hello world application~~

 ### Sprint 2

-* Implement core features of recipedex, including:
-  * Parsing of all popular recipe websites
-  * Storage of recipes in local database
-  * Basic search and filtering of recipes
+* Improve recipe and ingredient parsing using NLP
+* Develop metric conversion functionality
+* Develop ingredient scaling by the servings integer

 ### Sprint 3

-* Build bare-bones frontend components
-* Build complimentary backend components
+* Integrate MongoDB with backend
-* Possibly setup other VMs if required
+* Develop search functionality to API
+* Develop views for search system

 ### Sprint 4

+* Enhance CI/CD via Github Actions
 * Deploy the application on a cloud platform
   * This will likely be difficult so no other tasks